punica/punica/README.md

 ]
 ```

-The file consists of a json array of device entries, each specifying a device ID, pre-shared key, and a pre-shared key ID. 'psk' and 'psk_id' are binary arrays and must be encoded in base64.
+The file consists of a json array of device entries, each specifying the following keys:

+- **`psk`** - pre-shared key known only by the server and the device.
+Used to authorize a device.
+Must be encoded in base64.

+- **`psk_id`** - pre-shared key id used to map a device to it's pre-shared key.
+Must be encoded in base64.

+- **`uuid`** - universaly unique identifier.
+Device name used in the application layer.

 If an error exists in one of the entries, such as a wrong key type, invalid base64 string etc., the said entry will be ignored, but others will be used.
 The database file **MUST NOT** be edited during runtime.